 Voice-based assistants have transformed the way we live.
 And now more than ever—as we practice social distancing and work remotely in light of public health concerns—there will be even greater dependence on the technology for managing everyday tasks like ordering groceries or connecting with colleagues.

 Beyond our current situation in the United States, the use of voice-search assistants and smartphones is on the rise.
-Earlier this year, Juniper Research estimated that 3.25 billion voice assistants were in use—a figure they forecast to reach eight billion by 2023.
+Earlier this year, Juniper Research estimated there were 3.25 billion voice assistants in use—a figure they forecast to reach eight billion by 2023.
 And according to data from Comscore, by the end of this year, 50% of all searches across the internet will be voice-based and 30% of all searches will be managed using a device without a screen.

 When you consider that voice-activated content is the easiest content for consumers to access—quicker and easier than mobile apps, video, websites—it reinforces the need for prioritizing voice-activated search in your marketing program to make sure your brand is both found and heard.

 Here are a few voice-optimization tips to incorporate into your content marketing program:

 Longer keyword phrases increase the probability of conversion.

-- Make it useful.
 While keywords are important for search, focus on providing helpful answers rather than stuffing words into your content.